catherineloesch/project4-react-frontend/README.md

 - It is useful to think about how to implement authentication before generating a User model in the backend.
 - Using CSS variables are save a lot of time when programmming in vanilla CSS.
 - It is easier to implement a responsive design as you do the styling of different elements rather than leaving it until the final stages of development.
-- Always check for typos before copy and pasting commands to the CLI.
+- Always check for typos before copying and pasting commands to the CLI.

 ## <a name="future-improvements"></a> 10.
 Future Improvements